Hong KongOfficial Name: Hong Kong Special Administrative Region

 Fax: +(852) 2845-4845

-Hong Kong, a Special Administrative Region (SAR) of the People’s Republic of China (PRC) since July 1, 1997, has a high degree of autonomy, except in the areas of defense and foreign policy, and retains its own currency, laws, and border controls.
-It is composed of three geographic areas: the New Territories, Kowloon Peninsula, and Hong Kong Island.
-Hong Kong SAR is cosmopolitan and highly developed.
+Hong Kong, a Special Administrative Region (SAR) of the People’s Republic of China (PRC) since July 1, 1997, has a high degree of autonomy, except in the areas of defense and foreign policy.
+It retains its own currency, laws, and border controls.
+It is composed of three geographic areas: Hong Kong Island, Kowloon Peninsula, and the New Territories.
+Hong Kong is cosmopolitan and highly developed.
 Tourist facilities and services are widely available.
 The Hong Kong SAR government website provides Hong Kong Fact Sheets on a comprehensive range of subjects.
 Read the Department of State’s Fact Sheet on Hong Kong for additional information on U.S.- Hong Kong relations.

 Entry, Exit & Visa Requirements